 The average amount of food costs for the same period was 11,481.6, and 304.6 thousand AMD for the procurement of household goods.
 The detailed statistical data on food, household good items and total costs is presented in Table 2 of Annex 1 of this Analysis Report.

 While analyzing respective costs of state non-commercial organizations operating under the auspices of the RA Ministry of Labour and Social Affairs, in compliance with the methodology of this study, those costs were classified as variable and fixed costs, therefore this approach is applicable to costs of community-based PEIs.
 However, given the limited availability of data, the analysis was performed by designing a sampling.
 The sampling was designed according to communities, by employing a random sampling method.
 32 kindergartens were selected, including nurseries.
-Just in the case of RA MLSA SNCOs, here too food and household goods costs were seen as variable costs, which, in accordance with economic definition, have to be classified as fixed per unit, and the remaining costs were classified as fixed.
+Just in the case of RA MLSA SNCOs, here,both, food and household goods costs were seen as variable costs, which, in accordance with economic definition, have to be classified as fixed per unit, and the remaining costs were classified as fixed.

 The dynamics of fixed and variable costs per child within the designed sampling is outlined in Figure 7.